Fabio Scarsella: Club career

 He made his Serie B debut for Frosinone on 30 May 2009 in a game against Grosseto.

 On 3 July 2021, he signed a two-year contract with Modena.

 On 28 July 2022, Scarsella moved to Vicenza on a two-year deal.
+On 30 January 2024, Scarsella left Vicenza by mutual consent.

+On 26 July 2024, Scarsella signed a two-season contract with Pergolettese.

+During his play, in Italy, he was compared to Fabio Quagliarella like his similar sense of goal.